mjhoy/cheat/vim.markdown

 Vim
 ---

+#### Navigating

+If in a large codebase, I like to search by tag (see `:help tag`).
+To do this, a tags file must exist in the current directory (usually the root of the project).
+For instance, in the root of the Rails code reposity, I run:

+     ctags -R .

+which creates a `tags` file for Vim to use.
+In vim:

+    :ta has_many        --> Search for a has_many definition, and jump to the first result :ts has_many        --> List the results for has_many definitions CTRL-]              --> Jump to the definition of the tag under the cursor CTRL-T              --> Jump back in the tag stack (see below) :tags               --> List the tags in the "tag stack" (which is a stack of all tags jumped to)

 #### Shell

 Map keys to a shell command.
 I use these _a lot_.
 It's worth using them manually